 The RWJF Culture of Health Prize honors U.S. communities.
 Submissions representing the work of a single organization or initiative will not be considered.
-To be eligible to apply for a Prize, a community must be a geographicallydefined jurisdiction within the United States\ that falls into one of the following categories: - · County, parish, borough, city, town, village, or other municipality with a publicly elected governing body - Federally recognized tribe or a state-designated Indian reservation - Native Hawaiian organization serving and representing the interests of Native Hawaiians in Hawaii - Region defined as geographically contiguous municipalities, counties, and/or reservations \Communities within U.S. territories are welcome to apply.
+To be eligible to apply for a Prize, a community must be a geographically defined jurisdiction within the United States that falls into one of the following categories: - County, parish, borough, city, town, village, or other municipality with a publicly elected governing body - Federally recognized tribe or a state-designated Indian reservation - Native Hawaiian organization serving and representing the interests of Native Hawaiians in Hawaii - · Region defined as geographically contiguous municipalities, counties, and/or reservations Communities within U.S. territories are welcome to apply.
 Communities in places that may have unique governance structures (such as U.S. territories, Alaska, and Hawaii) should contact the Prize program with eligibility questions well in advance of the application deadline.
 Neighborhoods and states are not eligible to apply.

-Except for previous Prize-winning communities and 2019 finalists, all past applicants are eligible to reapply for 2020 (2019 finalists may reapply in 2021).
+Applicants representing the work of a single organization are not eligible to apply.
+Except for previous Prize-winning communities and 2020 finalists, all past applicants are eligible to reapply for 2021.

 Communities will be asked to select two contact people for their application, preferably from two different organizations or entities to demonstrate a collaborative application.
-Each individual will indicate the type of organization with which they are affiliated, such as:
+The type of organization with which the contacts are affiliated will be requested, such as:

 - Business

 - Community coalition, grassroots, advocacy, or resident group

 - Hospital or health care organization

 - Local foundation

 - · Government agency or department

 - School

 - Non-profit community-based organization

 - Community development organization

-Each applicant community will be required to designate a local U.S. governmental entity or tax-exempt public charity operating in its community to accept the \$25,000 cash prize on the community's behalf, should they win.
+Each applicant community will be required to designate a local U.S. governmental entity or tax-exempt public charity operating in its community to accept the \$25,000 prize on the community's behalf, should they win.
 Community partners can decide together how to use the funds to benefit the community; budget reports on Prize expenditures are not required.

-What Are Judges Looking For?
+What Are Reviewers Looking For?